geudde/attic-chest/pages/03.season-2/04.meeting-23/07.favour/docs.md

 And interlace their slender stems,
 To form a Crown of nature’s gems.”

-1st Fairy:&emsp;The Primrose fairy Queen I bear,
+1st Fairy:&ensp;The Primrose fairy Queen I bear,
 &emsp;&emsp;Eldest Daughter of the Year.

-Queen:&emsp;Swet flow’r welcome take thy place
+Queen:&ensp;Swet flow’r welcome take thy place
 &emsp;&emsp;Emblem meet of youthful grace.

-2nd Fairy:&emsp;I the purple Violet bring,
+2nd Fairy:&ensp;I the purple Violet bring,
 &emsp;&emsp;Sweetest produce of the spring.

-Queen:&emsp;And the type of modest worth,
+Queen:&ensp;And the type of modest worth,
 &emsp;&emsp;Oft o’erlook’d by sons of *Earth.*

-3rd Fairy:&emsp;Half conceal’d in grassy bed,
+3rd Fairy:&ensp;Half conceal’d in grassy bed,
 &emsp;&emsp;Bending low her pensive Head,
 &emsp;&emsp;The gentle snowdrop I descry’d,
 &emsp;&emsp;Methought she was the vi’lets bride.

-4th Fairy:&emsp;I down in yonder dell espied,
+4th Fairy:&ensp;I down in yonder dell espied,
 &emsp;&emsp;This pretty thing a brook beside.

-Queen:&emsp;The Lily of the Valley named
+Queen:&ensp;The Lily of the Valley named
 &emsp;&emsp;And for its simple beauty fam’d.

-5th Fairy:&emsp;I the Chaplet to adorn,
+5th Fairy:&ensp;I the Chaplet to adorn,
 &emsp;&emsp;Snatch’d this blossom from the Thorn.

-Queen:&emsp;Pretty blossom, May’s sweet Child,
+Queen:&ensp;Pretty blossom, May’s sweet Child,
 &emsp;&emsp;Nurs’d amid the Woodlands wild.

-6th Fairy:&emsp;This Starlike form of scent divine,
+6th Fairy:&ensp;This Starlike form of scent divine,
 &emsp;&emsp;Is call’d by Mortals, Jassamine.

-Queen:&emsp;Its dark green foliage pearly flowers,
+Queen:&ensp;Its dark green foliage pearly flowers,
 &emsp;&emsp;Declare it fit for fairy Bowers.

-Queen:&emsp;Whence comest thou, with flow’r so tall?
+Queen:&ensp;Whence comest thou, with flow’r so tall?

-7th Fairy:&emsp;Oh Queen I’ve been to stately Hall,
+7th Fairy:&ensp;Oh Queen I’ve been to stately Hall,
 &emsp;&emsp;And pluck’d the finest flow’r of all.

-Queen:&emsp;The Crown Imperial simple elf,
+Queen:&ensp;The Crown Imperial simple elf,
 &emsp;&emsp;Nay keep the gaudy thing yourself,
 &emsp;&emsp;A choice so vain your folly tells,
 &emsp;&emsp;E’en wear it for a Cap & Bells.